 Stata software, version 13.1 (StataCorp), and ipdmetan and mvmeta commands were used for conducting 2-stage, fixed-effects meta-analyses of the available individual participant data from the 2 cohorts (Cambridge and EUGENDA).
 Heterogeneity across studies was assessed using the I2 statistic.
 FHR-4 and FH levels were natural logarithmically transformed to ensure normality of the distribution.
 We assessed the association of late AMD status with FHR-4 and FH levels via Wald tests using linear regression models adjusted for age and sex.
-We also assessed the association of the 8 independently associated SNPs at the CFH/CFHR locus reported by the IAMDGC study3 (rs10922109, rs570618, rs121913059, rs148553336, rs187328863, rs61818925, rs35292876, rs191281603) with FHR-4 and FH levels via Wald tests on the SNP genotypes coded as 0, 1 and 2 according to the number of minor alleles using linear regression models adjusted for late AMD status.
-Finally, we extracted data for the haplotypes formed by those independently associated SNPs using the phased genotype data produced within the IAMDGC study3 and assessed the association of the observed haplotypes with AMD using logistic regression models and with FHR-4 and FH levels using linear regression models adjusted for late AMD status.
+We also assessed the association of the 8 independently associated SNPs at the CFH/CFHR locus reported by the IAMDGC study3 (rs10922109, rs570618, rs121913059, rs148553336, rs187328863, rs61818925, rs35292876, rs191281603) with FHR-4 and FH levels via Wald tests on the SNP genotypes coded as 0, 1 and 2 according to the number of minor alleles using linear regression models adjusted SNPs using the phased genotype data produced within the IAMDGC study3 and assessed the association of the 0 status.
+Finally, we extracted data for the haplotypes with AMD using logistic regression models and with FHR-4 and FH levels using linear regression models adjusted for late AMD status.